wieselundco/erfolgskontrolleData/Readme.md

 small mammals.
 This repo holds an `R` package which documents and publishes this data.

-This data is licensed under: CC BY 4.0

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.